rafaelscariot/nestjs-ms-template/README.md

-API template with unit and end to end tests, ORM set to multiple databases, endpoint documentation with OpenAPI and migrations to populate the local databases.
+API template with unit and end to end tests, ORM set to multiple databases, endpoint documentation with OpenAPI, migrations and seed to populate the local databases.

 Technologies used: